abdulbasitabdulhameed/data-analytics-portfolio/Gym_Customer_Retention_Churn_Analysis/README.md

 1. What is the current churn rate?
 2. Which age groups have the highest churn?
-3. Does contract expiry relate to higher churn?
+3. Does contract timing relate to higher churn?
 4. Is lower attendance associated with higher churn?
 5. Do members who participate in group visits show lower churn?
 6. Do referred members show lower churn?